 We want to make sure that our families, friends and visitors don’t get sick when they drink our water.
 The Health Act makes QLDC responsible for providing a safe and wholesome drinking water supply and to do everything practicable to meet the NZ Drinking Water Standards.

-There is always the potential for contaminants to get into the water reticulation system, for example through cracks in the reservoir, broken pipes – tree roots growing through pipes are a common problem, as are unlawful connections from households where people do their own plumbing.
+There is always the potential for contaminants to get into our water reticulation system, for example through cracks in the reservoir or broken pipes.
+These are often caused by tree roots growing through pipes and unlawful connections from households where people do their own plumbing.

 How much chlorine will be used?